tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-4/README.md

 - Is it better to have many small files spread across many directories, or a few large files across fewer directories?
+  - Small files are easy to maintain and are easy to debug.
 - Is there a difference in compilation time between the two?
 - How can you assess performance other than compilation speed?